RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 C	is	incorrect	because	modify	is	a	core	capability	of	all	file	systems and	authorization	schemes,	and	IRM	is	not	needed	to	control	it, though	IRM	can	certainly	give	far	greater	and	more	granular	control over	it.

-### Question # 34 - Which	of	the	following	concepts	is	NOT	one	of	the	key	components	of	a data-archiving	program?
+### [important] Question # 34 - Which	of	the	following	concepts	is	[NOT]	one	of	the	key	components	of	a [data-archiving]	program?
 A.	Format
 B.	Size
 C.	Regulations
 D.	Testing

 Answer: B.

-Many	considerations	are	needed	to	develop	a	data-archiving program	and	establish	the	policies	that	govern	it,	but	the	size	of archives	is	a	technical	consideration	concerning	implementation,	not one	to	drive	policy.
+**Many	considerations	are	needed	to	develop	a	data-archiving program	and	establish	the	policies	that	govern	it,	but	the	size	of archives	is	a	technical	consideration	concerning	implementation,	not one	to	drive	policy**.
 Regulations	especially	focus	on	what	needs	to	be preserved	and	for	how	long,	but	the	size	of	the	archives	is	never	a consideration	under	regulatory	frameworks.

 A	is	incorrect	because	the	format	of	archives	is	a	prime	consideration.
 It	ties	directly	to	regulatory	requirements	for	what	must	be	preserved, as	well	as	to	considerations	for	ensuring	it	can	later	be	restored	and accessed	for	the	duration	of	the	required	retention	period.